Mirin

 Mirin (味醂 or みりん) is a type of rice wine and a common ingredient in Japanese cooking.
 It is similar to sake but with a lower alcohol content and higher sugar content.
 The sugar content is a complex carbohydrate that forms naturally during the fermentation process; no sugars are added.
 The alcohol content is further lowered when the liquid is heated.

+Types

-Three types of mirin are common.
-The first is hon mirin (literally: true mirin), which contains about 14% alcohol and is produced by a 40 to 60 day mashing (saccharification) process.
-The second is shio mirin (literally: salt mirin), which contains a minimum of 1.5% salt to prevent consumption in order to avoid alcohol tax.
-The third is shin mirin (literally: new mirin), or mirin-fu chomiryo (literally: mirin-like seasoning), which contains less than 1% alcohol, yet retains the same flavor.
+Three types of products are marketed as mirin.
+The first is hon mirin (literally: true mirin), which contains about 14% alcohol and is produced by a 40-to-60-day mashing (saccharification) process.
+The second is shio mirin (literally: salt mirin), which contains a minimum of 1.5% salt to prevent consumption and thus be exempt from alcohol tax.

+The third are mirin-like seasonings called shin mirin (literally: new mirin), or mirin-fu chomiryo (literally: mirin-like seasoning), which are substitutes not actually mirin.
+They are blends of sweetener syrups, flavorings such as kōji extracts, and flavour enhancers.
+They contain less than 1% alcohol.

+The term or trade name aji-mirin (literally: taste mirin) can mean various things, such as salt mirin, synthetic mirin, or mirin-like seasonings.